Financial-Times/ft-origami/docs/developer-guide/build-service.md

 	X-FT-Build-Info: {build_hash}; {build_start_date}; {build_server}; {status}
 	X-FT-Build-Info: 1b1ab000a9b5642f6b8726039f1e79477b57c103; Tue, 15 Nov 2012 08:12:31 GMT; prod04-build02-uk1; cached

-If the request was not valid, a `400 Bad Request` is returned, with a plain text explanation in the response body (if `showerrors is set`)
+If the request was not valid, a `400 Bad Request` is returned, with a plain text explanation in the response body, wrapped in CSS comment syntax.

-If the request was valid but the build failed, a `500 Internal Server Error` is returned, with a plain text explanation in the response body (if `showerrors` is set).
+If the request was valid but the build failed, a `500 Internal Server Error` is returned, with a plain text explanation in the response body.
 The most common causes of a 500 error are dependency conflicts or compilation errors from Sass.
 The build must also fail if the resulting bundle exceeds 5MB in size.

 ### GET /files/`module`@`version`/`path`